 Having decided on optimal workflow, SHALB came to an agreement with the development team in terms of working with repositories: GitFlow and Feature Branching.
 As a result, we created CI/CD pipelines and chose a monorepo concept for infrastructure development.

 Bedrock Analytics is a complex platform that solves hundreds of tasks concurrently.
-This means approximately as many batch workloads for analytics and orchestration.
+This means that there are approximately as many batch workloads for both analytics and orchestration.
 In this case it was decided to use an open-source engine Airflow atop of Kubernetes.
-Serhii Matiushenko, leading DevOps engineer at SHALB, was assigned to implement automation, prepare an infrastructure code and integrate it with the existing system.
+Serhii Matiushenko, leading DevOps engineer at SHALB, was assigned to implement automation, prepare an infrastructure code, and integrate it with the existing system.
 Along with other tasks, the process took nearly 3 months to accomplish.

 Development of Kubernetes manifests and Helm charts

 Kubernetes primitives are necessary for the faultless operation and scaling of each workload.
 Describing the primitives with Helm charts and Kustomize appeared to be quite a time-consuming process.